 His work has been featured on a Times Square Billboard for ART TAKES TIMES SQUARE (2012), Postcards from the Edge and Housing Works charity auctions (2011-15), and Solo Exhibitions at the Gay and Lesbian Centers of SF & LA.
 His work is included in the private collection of Charles Leslie, founder of the Leslie Lohman Museum, the only American museum for queer and LGBT art.

-In print his work has graced the pages of Paper Magazine, Time Out New York, Out, The Advocate, UK’s Gay Times Magazine, Headmaster Magazine No 2, Next, Frontiers, Next Door Magazine (and two years of covers!), RFD Magazine, Summer Diary Project, Pink Mince, QX Magazine, XY and others.
-He has photo spreads in three coffee table books published by Bruno Gmudner, of NY Legend Joey Arias in the coffee table collection DR.A.G., and is currently at work on publishing books featuring his popular, annual 31 Days of Halloween Series and his ongoing Styx Series.
+In print his work has graced the pages of Paper Magazine, Time Out New York, Out, The Advocate, UK’s Gay Times Magazine, Homosurrealism Magazine, Mascular Magazine, Headmaster Magazine No 2, Next, Frontiers, Next Door Magazine (and two years of covers!), RFD Magazine, Summer Diary Project, Pink Mince, QX Magazine, XY and others.
+He has photo spreads in three coffee table books published by Bruno Gmudner, as well as one of NY Legend Joey Arias in the coffee table collection DR.A.G., and is currently at work on publishing books featuring his popular, annual 31 Days of Halloween Series and his ongoing Styx Series.

-Future exhibitions coming up include a new NYC show, and exhibits in Mexico City, New Orleans, Los Angeles, Brazil & New Zealand in 2017.
+After a year break out of the public eye, his future exhibitions coming up include a new NYC show, and exhibits in Mexico City, New Orleans, Los Angeles, Brazil & New Zealand in 2018 & 2019.

 He lives in NYC with his chihuahua Rocky and loves empanadas and scary movies.